-Are you wondering 'what does cyberbullying mean?'
-Cyberbullying is bullying that’s done through the use of technology, for example, using the internet or a mobile phone to hurt, harass or embarrass someone.
+Cyberbullying is bullying that’s done through the use of technology – for example, using social media or text messages to hurt, harass or embarrass someone.

 What does cyberbullying look like?

-Cyberbullying comes in many forms, but the most common are:
+There are many different types of cyberbullying, but the most common ones are:

-- people sending photos and videos of you to others without your permission to try and embarrass or hurt you
+people sharing photos, videos or personal information about you with others without your permission, to try to embarrass or hurt you

-- people spreading rumours or lies about you via emails or social networking sites or text messages
+people spreading rumours or lies about you via social networking sites or text messages

-- people trying to stop you from communicating with others or excluding you from chat groups
+people trying to stop you from communicating with others or excluding you from group chats